LesiaChaban/gdk-oci-mysql/10-build-run-app/build-run-app.md

 </if>

 <if type="jar">
    Build an executable JAR file and then use `java -jar` to run it.
+Run it in the background by appending an `&` as shown below.

 	``` bash
 	<copy>